Approximate weak amenability of Banach algebras: INTRODUCTION

-The second dual of a Banach algebra, equipped with the first [resp. second] Arens product is a Banach algebra.
-For the definitions of these products the reader may refer to [1].
-We always consider the second dual of a Banach algebra with the first Arens product which we denote with $\Box$.
+The second dual of a Banach algebra, equipped with the first [respectively second] Arens product is a Banach algebra.
+We always consider the second dual of a Banach algebra with the first Arens product.